yeojunh/TypingApplication/README.md

 ## User Stories
 - As a user, I want to be able to view my typing speed and accuracy
-- As a user, I want to be able to select between timed and word count-modes
-- As a user, I want to be able to select which area I want to focus on (punctuation, numbers, top row, everything, alphabets only, etc.)
+- As a user, I want to be able to select which area I want to focus on (punctuation, numbers, alphabets only, etc.)
 - As a user, I want to be able to add my current typing run to my record of typing results
 - As a user, I want to be able to view a list of previous typing results
 - As a user, I want to be able to view a quantitative measurement of my typing improvements
-- As a user, I want to be able to choose which "genre" of quizzes to solve at the end of each run